seanivore/non-bio-life/ai-cognition/the-ai-subconscious-architecture-not-data.md

-# The AI Subconscious: Architecture, Not Data
+# The AI Subconscious

+> It is all about architecture, not data.

 ## Emergent Behaviors and Hidden Processes